ezosa/ezosa.github.io/README.md

 ## About me

-I am a PhD student and doctoral researcher in the Department of Computer at the University of Helsinki in Finland.
+I am a fourth-year PhD student and doctoral researcher in the Department of Computer at the University of Helsinki in Finland.
 My research is on NLP, specifically methods and models for analysis of multilingal news data.

 I am particularly interested in topic models for multilingual, diachronic, or multimodal data (or combinations thereof).
 I have done research on diachronic semantic change, multilingual news linking, and headline generation.